Supplements for Athletes

 HMB (a.k.a. beta-hydroxy-beta-methylbutyrate)

-HMB is a metabolite produced in the body from the breakdown of leucine and derived in small amounts from some foods such as catfish, grapefruit and breast milk.
-Its function is to decrease protein loss during stress by inhibiting protein breakdown.
-Athletes use HMB supplements because it helps the body retain nitrogen (a major component of amino acids, the building blocks of protein) which helps to slow muscle damage and inhibit muscle breakdown during intense exercise.
+HMB is a metabolite produced in the body from the breakdown of leucine and derived in small amounts from some foods such as catfish, grapefruit, and breast milk.
+It decreases protein loss during stress by inhibiting protein breakdown.
+Athletes use HMB supplements because they help the body retain nitrogen (a major component of amino acids, the building blocks of protein) which helps to slow muscle damage and inhibit muscle breakdown during intense exercise.
 In one study, volunteers supplemented with HMB experienced less protein breakdown during the first couple weeks of a new resistance training program and overall were able to lift more total weight and increase strength better than the placebo group.21

 TMG (Trimethylglycine)